Vedantshi/vedantshi/README.md

 ---

-I'm always open to collaborating on exciting data projects, exchanging ideas, or just chatting about all things analytics.
-Let’s connect and turn data into impact.
+I'm always open to new opportunities, collaborations, and conversations around analytics, BI, and data strategy.
+Let's connect and turn data into decisions.